- If you see drops of blood at the injection site, you can press a sterile cotton ball or gauze over the injection site for approximately 10 seconds.
+If you see drops of blood at the injection site, you can press a sterile cotton ball or gauze over the injection site for approximately 10 seconds.

- Do not rub the injection site.
+Do not rub the injection site.

 Step 7.
 Dispose of the syringe

- Do not try to re-cap your syringe.
+Do not try to re-cap your syringe.

- Throw away used syringes in a puncture-resistant container or sharps container.
+Throw away used syringes in a puncture-resistant container or sharps container.
 Ask your healthcare provider or pharmacist for information about where you can get a "sharps" container or what other types of puncture-resistant containers you can use to safely dispose of your used syringes, if you do not have one.
 (See Fig. I)